hypestudiox/readtimecounter/README.md

 # Reading Time Counter

-A *simple* yet *throughful* javascript reading time counter optimized for content written in English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) characters.
+A *simple* yet *thoughtful* javascript reading time counter optimized for content written in English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) characters.
 The script also considered the number of images in the content.

-### Reading Time Counter 2.2.0 is added to this repo.
+### Reading Time Counter v2.2.0 is added to this repo.

-### BUT the below README info are content of v1.X.
+### BUT the below README info is still the content of v1.X.
 I will update it soon when I have time!

 ## Usage

-Put the scripts `readtime.js` in your HTML and that’s all.
+Put the script `readtime.js` in your HTML, and that’s all.

 You can also add it to your website by embedding `readtime.js`.